ceciliacal/DEBS_2022/README.md

 * Apache Flink

 ## Setup
-To run this project, install it locally using:
+To run this project, you need to previously install Java and Gradle on your machine.
+Solution can be installed locally using:

 ```
+$ git clone "this repo's url"
+$ cd docker/
+$ sudo docker-compose up
-$ cd ../lorem
+$ cd ..
+At this point you need to open two separated terminal shells to run separately the two applications.
+So type the next command in the former, and the last command in the latter:
-$ npm install
+$ gradle consumer
-$ npm start
+$ gradle run
 ```
+So, in order to launch the application properly, you HAVE TO to run the docker-compose file first, then run consumer application inside a shell (using command "gradle consumer") and only eventually run the producer in a new separated shell (command "gradle run").